dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /🪽HAIL MARY REPLY BRIEF TO THE DISTRICT ATTORNEY’S OMNIBUS OPPOSITION 2.0 🪽.md

 ---

 ## IX.
-REQUESTED RELIEF (Final Version – Legally Sound & Procedurally Accurate)
+REQUESTED RELIEF (Finalized Version – Fully Updated)

-Defendant respectfully requests the following relief, based on the undisputed factual record, controlling constitutional authority, and the prosecution’s procedural defaults:
+Defendant respectfully requests the following relief, based on the undisputed factual record, the April 2 discovery disclosures, and the controlling law:

-1. Dismiss all charges pursuant to:
+1. Strike the District Attorney’s Omnibus Opposition as procedurally untimely under California Rule of Court 8.54(c), and treat all previously filed motions as unopposed;

-   - Penal Code §995 (lack of probable cause),
+2. Grant a Franks hearing and suppress all evidence obtained through the false and misleading warrant affidavit;

-   - Franks v.
-Delaware (false affidavit and tainted warrant),
+3. Dismiss all charges pursuant to:
-   - Brady v.
-Maryland (willful suppression of exculpatory evidence),
+   - Penal Code §995 (no probable cause based on the preliminary hearing record),
-   - Due process violations under the Fifth and Fourteenth Amendments;
+   - Brady violations involving the suppression of Davis and Paradise’s statements,

-2. Suppress all evidence derived from the warrant and all post-affidavit investigation, as “fruit of the poisonous tree” under Wong Sun v.
-United States, 371 U.S. 471 (1963), including but not limited to:
+   - Tainted affidavit (Franks),
-   - The firearm recovered on December 4, 2023,
+   - Chain of custody failures violating Evidence Code §§1400–1402;

-   - Defendant’s video-recorded statement obtained under coercion,
+4. Suppress all tainted evidence as “fruit of the poisonous tree” under Wong Sun v.
+United States, including:
-   - Any derivative reports, paraphrased summaries, or alleged witness corroboration;
+   - The December 4, 2023 firearm,

-3. Strike the District Attorney’s Omnibus Opposition as procedurally untimely under California Rule of Court 8.54(c), for failing to timely oppose twenty-three (23) properly served constitutional motions;
+   - The coerced, un-Mirandized video statement,

-4. Issue written findings of fact and conclusions of law under CCP §632 to preserve appellate and federal habeas review, specifically addressing:
+   - All reports or conclusions stemming from the search;

-   - Brady violations and timeline of redacted/withheld evidence,
+5. Take judicial notice that Defendant filed a timely peremptory challenge under CCP §170.6 on March 28, 2025, which is automatic, non-discretionary, and jurisdiction-stripping under Peracchi v.
+Superior Court, 30 Cal.4th 1245 (2003);

-   - Fabrications and misstatements in the search warrant affidavit,
+6. Immediately disqualify Judge Terry Bork and reassign this matter to a neutral judicial officer as required by CCP §170.6.
+No further rulings may be issued by Judge Bork;

-   - Chain of custody failures and evidentiary unreliability,
+7. Issue written findings under CCP §632 addressing:
-   - Discovery delays and prosecutorial defaults;
+   - Brady violations,

-5. Sanction the prosecution under California Penal Code §§1054.1–1054.5 for willful suppression of material evidence, failure to comply with informal discovery, and obstructive use of redactions;
+   - Franks misrepresentations,

-6. Take judicial notice of Defendant’s timely filed CCP §170.6 peremptory disqualification, served and filed on March 28, 2025, and enforce it immediately pursuant to Peracchi v.
-Superior Court (2003) 30 Cal.4th 1245 and People v.
-Superior Court (Lavi) (1993) 4 Cal.4th 1164;
+   - Prosecutorial and judicial misconduct,

-7. Disqualify Judge Terry A. Bork from presiding over this matter and reassign the case to a neutral judicial officer, as required under CCP §170.6.
-Judge Bork is now jurisdictionally barred from issuing further rulings or presiding over this matter;
+   - Discovery and scheduling prejudice;

-8. If full dismissal is not granted, Defendant reserves the right to seek extraordinary writ relief and federal habeas corpus review under 28 U.S.C. §2254 for violations of:
+8. Sanction the prosecution for willful suppression, improper redactions, and late discovery, under Penal Code §§1054.1–1054.5;

-   - The Sixth Amendment (confrontation and compulsory process),
+9. Preserve Defendant’s federal rights by acknowledging that:
-   - The Fifth and Fourteenth Amendments (due process),
+   - Should relief be denied, Defendant will pursue extraordinary writ relief and federal habeas corpus under 28 U.S.C. §2254,
-   - Caperton v.
-A.T.
-Massey, 556 U.S. 868 (2009) (bias and structural unfairness).
+   - Structural due process violations (e.g., bias, suppressed evidence, coerced statements) may not be cured post-conviction.

 ---

 ## X. CONCLUSION

-The April 2 discovery and April 3 opposition confirm that this case was built on redacted facts, false narratives, and material omissions.
-The unredacted police report is now the controlling record, and it refutes the affidavit, the charges, and the DA’s entire theory of guilt.
+No fair trial can proceed where the prosecution erases key witnesses, fabricates affidavit language, withholds discovery, and delays constitutional responses for over 50 days.
+The unredacted police report is now the definitive record.
+It must control.

 Respectfully submitted,
 Dated: April 4, 2025